ronsonblossom/myapp-demo/README.md

 # App2
 - python script, location /var/www/cgi-bin/app2.
 This script will utilize App1 and displays reversed message text.

 All these activiies are automated into a single script file setup.sh.
-Just run this script on Ubuntu.
+Run the script on Ubuntu.
 # sh setup.sh